QianyueMa/web-scraping-challenge/README.md

 # web-scraping-challenge - Mission to Mars

 To build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ![mission_to_mars](Images/mission_to_mars.png)

 ## Navigation of the repo: Submission

-1. The Jupyter Notebook contains the scraping code used.
-2. Screenshots of the final application are included below.
+* All the completed files are in the 'Missions_to_Mars' directory.
+* In that folder, the Step 1 is contained in the `Step_1_BeautifulSoup_Splinter` directory.
+The Step 2 is contained in the `Step_2_MongoDB_and_Flask` directory.
+* The repo is published and the application is [here](https://qianyuema.github.io/web-scraping-challenge/Missions_to_Mars/Step_2_MongoDB_and_Flask/template).

 ## Tools